Surrogacy in California

 5. IVF and Embryo Transfer

 Your fertility clinic creates embryos using eggs and sperm from intended parents or donors.
 The surrogate undergoes hormonal preparation — fertility medications and injections to prepare her uterus.
 The embryo is then transferred.
 A blood test confirms pregnancy approximately two weeks later.
-Multiple transfer cycles may be needed before a confirmed pregnancy is achieved.
+Multiple transfer cycles may be needed.

 6. Pregnancy Monitoring

 Once pregnancy is confirmed, your agency monitors the surrogate’s care throughout, coordinating with her OB and your fertility clinic.
-At Physician’s Surrogacy, in-house OB/GYNs review clinical communications after every appointment and can consult peer-to-peer with the surrogate’s managing OB if anything requires clinical attention.
+At Physician’s Surrogacy, in-house OB/GYNs review clinical communications after every appointment and consult peer-to-peer with the surrogate’s managing OB when anything requires clinical attention.

 PS Advantage: Medically Cleared Program

 Physician’s Surrogacy’s Medically Cleared Program lets surrogates complete medical and psychological screening before matching — not after.
 This eliminates the 3–5 week post-match screening wait and compresses the timeline to embryo transfer.
-Same physician-designed protocol, smarter sequencing.
 Surrogates who complete this program receive the $1,250 pre-screening completion bonus.

 7. Delivery and Beyond